RSVPs

 Custom Registration Questions

-When Custom questions is on (Settings → Questions), attendees are asked additional questions when they RSVP.
-You can define site-wide questions with these answer types:
+When Custom questions is on (Settings → Questions), attendees can be asked extra questions when they RSVP.
+There are two levels, and both have to line up:

 Mark any question as Required to prevent submission without an answer.
-See Questions settings for how to add and reorder questions.
+Required applies only where the question is actually asked: an event that unticks a required question is unaffected by it.
+See Questions settings for how to add and remove questions.

 What's Next?